Vaccination policy of the United States: Vaccine policy for travelers entering the United States

 While routine vaccines are recommended for travelers entering the US, there is no official vaccine mandate currently in place for the United States, according to the US Department of State.
 However, during the COVID-19 pandemic, COVID-19 vaccines were required for all entering nonimmigration travelers up until May 12, 2023.

-Because there are no official vaccine requirements to visitors temporarily entering the US, policies are enacting so as to ensure the spread of diseases among US citizens are regulated.
+Because there are no official vaccine requirements for visitors temporarily entering the US, policies enacted so as to ensure the spread of diseases among US citizens are regulated.
 For this reason, the US enacts specific policies regarding foreign travel in order to ensure a minimal spread of disease within its borders.
 As stated by the US Center For Disease Controls and Prevention (CDC), this task has been given to the Department of Health and Human Services (HHS) and coincides with the work of the Division of Global Migration Health (DGMH) to regulate the isolation and quarantine of suspected airline or ship passengers experiencing elevated symptoms of certain diseases.
 To further isolate against certain diseases entering the US from foreign imports, strict guidelines are implemented regarding what can and cannot be imported to the US from cargo ships and travelers, and potentially harmful items are removed by customs officials and not allowed to enter the country.

 For those who seek to become US citizens, according to the US Department of State, those applying for immigration visas are required to be vaccinated against certain diseases common alongside US school vaccines policies, including measles, mumps, and varicella, to name a few.
 Those applying for visas are required to show proof of these required vaccines at the time of their application submission.